fynv/ThrustRTC/README.md

 ## Idea

-The aim of the project is to provide a library of general GPU algorithms, functionally similar to [Thrust](https://github.com/thrust/thrust/), that can be used in non-C++ programming launguages (currently focused on Python).
+The aim of the project is to provide a library of general GPU algorithms, functionally similar to [Thrust](https://github.com/thrust/thrust/), that can be used in non-C++ programming launguages that has an interface with C/C++ (Python, C#, JAVA etc).

 There are several options to integrate CUDA with a language like Python.